 (Thanks to Ken Roe for providing the photo.)

-Read more in Curbed LA.
+Read more in the Buffalo News.